petrnohejl/alfonz/alfonz-adapter/README.md

 The purpose of this module is to simplify usage of adapters.
 You can extend one of the predefined generic adapters.
 It depends if you want to use it for `RecyclerView` or `ViewPager`, if you have just one type of data or multiple types, if you prefer to use `ArrayList` or `ArrayMap`.
 The adapters for `RecyclerView` use `OnRebindCallback` for a better performance and correct handling of animations.
 Implementation of the base recycler adapter was inspired by [android-ui-toolkit-demos](https://github.com/google/android-ui-toolkit-demos/tree/master/DataBinding/DataBoundRecyclerView).

+This module also contains a few useful binding adapters for setting up `RecyclerView`.
+You can find them in `BindingUtility` class.

 How to use
 ----------